sullysbrain/ml-llm-nikki/readme.md

 ## TODO:
-- Configure Streamlit for a more user friendly UI
 - Add AWS
+- Add Agents and Tools (ie. for reading CSV files in real time and analyzing them)